H-Ali1/C_Projects/c_librarysystem/README.md

-The system cannot **run** without books.txt, loans.txt and users.txt
+The system should be **ran** with books.txt, loans.txt and users.txt To run create an executable:
-The files should not be compressed and should hopefully be in same format as uploaded on gitlab to work properly.
+	mkdir build
+	cd build
+	cmake ..
+	make
+To run: ./run

 Administrator Login for the Library System: